desireevl/awesome-quantum-computing/README.md

 ## Books

-- [Quantum Computation and Quantum Information](https://books.google.com/books/about/Quantum_Computation_and_Quantum_Informat.html?id=-s4DEy7o-a0C&redir_esc=y) - A well appreciated comprehensive textbook for those with a bit of prior knowledge in maths, computer science and physics.
+- [Quantum Computation and Quantum Information](https://books.google.com/books/about/Quantum_Computation_and_Quantum_Informat.html?id=-s4DEy7o-a0C&redir_esc=y) - Comprehensive textbook for those with a bit of prior knowledge in maths, computer science and physics.
-- [Quantum Computing for Computer Scientists](https://www.amazon.com/Quantum-Computing-Computer-Scientists-Yanofsky/dp/0521879965) - This textbook teaches quantum computing using an approach that is accessible to undergraduate computer science students.
+- [Quantum Computing for Computer Scientists](https://www.amazon.com/Quantum-Computing-Computer-Scientists-Yanofsky/dp/0521879965) - Quantum computing explained using an approach that is accessible to undergraduate computer science students.
-- [Quantum Computation and Quantum Information](http://www-reynal.ensea.fr/docs/iq/QC10th.pdf) - An introduction to the main ideas in quantum computation and quantum information.
+- [Quantum Computation and Quantum Information](http://www-reynal.ensea.fr/docs/iq/QC10th.pdf) - Introduction to the main ideas in quantum computation and quantum information.

 ## Papers

-- [Quantum Machine Learning](https://www.researchgate.net/publication/264825604_Quantum_Machine_Learning_What_Quantum_Computing_Means_to_Data_Mining) - Quantum Machine Learning: What Quantum Computing Means to Data Mining.
+- [Quantum Machine Learning](https://www.researchgate.net/publication/264825604_Quantum_Machine_Learning_What_Quantum_Computing_Means_to_Data_Mining) - Quantum machine learning and what quantum computing means to data mining.
 - [Opportunities and Challenges for Quantum Machine Learning](https://arxiv.org/abs/1708.09757) - Opportunities and challenges for quantum-assisted machine learning in near-term quantum computers.